shaardie/blog/content/infset.md

     :::go
     var evilNumbers = set.CreateFromArray([]interface{}{"1", "3", "21", "999"}

-Now we can create the subset of the natural numbers which are good for creating the difference.
+Now we can create the subset of the natural numbers which are good by creating the difference.

     :::go